 Warning: This article contains spoilers for House of the Dragon.

-Who are the Greens in House of the Dragon?
+How many time jumps were in House of the Dragon?

 The show’s first episode ends with King Viserys’ younger brother Daemon losing his status as heir to the throne after his comments on the King’s late son, who tragically dies just hours after a difficult birth that leaves the King a widower.
 King Viserys then names his daughter Rhaenyra heir and the King temporarily banishes his brother.
 The second episode skips ahead about six months, where a relationship between Rhaenyra’s childhood friend, and daughter of the Hand of the King, Alicent Hightower and King Viserys has formed mostly off-screen.
 The two eventually marry before another time skip in episode 3.

 Episode 3 starts about three years after the marriage, and Alicent and the King have a toddler and another baby on the way.
 We don’t see another notable time skip until Rhaenyra marries Laenor Valeryon, and in episode 6, we see our largest time jump: a whole ten years has passed.
 The giant time jump sees some new faces as a lot of the characters are portrayed by new actors since their characters have aged significantly in the time between episodes.

 Our final time jump in the season happens in episode 8.
 The episode happens about six years after the events in the previous episode and the children from just a couple episodes prior have all become young adults during the jump.
 The season finale takes place in the same time period as these events so this was the last time jump in season one.